yoyz/picoloop/README.md

 Changelog
 =========

+V0.70 :

+- add a readme.html in the repo

 V0.69 :

 - add midi in  sync on linux/windows
 - add midi out sync on linux/windows
 - midi on windows add issue with latency
 - windows can run MDADrumSynth, still with issue with the latency